the ape-ancestry myth

-- The human nasal bones, human tongue, and human foot are extremely primitive compared with those of the anthropoid and other simian stocks.
-The ape’s foot, for example, is actually more like the human hand than its own hand is – that is why the apes are sometimes called quadrumanal (4-handed) rather than quadrupedal (4-footed).
+- The human nasal bones, human tongue and human foot are extremely primitive compared with those of the anthropoid and other simian stocks.
+The ape’s foot, for example, is actually more like the human hand than its own hand is – that is why the apes are sometimes called quadrumanal (four-handed) rather than quadrupedal (four-footed).

 - The human vermiform appendix is curiously like that of some of the marsupials of Australia.
 It is very different in monkeys and apes.

-- The great arteries arising from the arch of the aorta in man have the same number, are of the same kind, and are arranged in the same order as in the primitive duck-billed platypus of Australia.
-The apes and monkeys have quite a different arrangement.
+- The great arteries arising from the arch of the aorta in humans have the same number, are of the same kind, and are arranged in the same order as in the primitive duck-billed platypus of Australia.
+The apes and monkeys have a very different arrangement.